-Ninety-five year-old, Marquis Mount Tabor resident Marie McCarthy, graciously accepted her crown and royal robe Tuesday, May 24th as she was named the 2011 Rose Queen in Portland.
+Ninety-five year-old, Marquis Mount Tabor resident Dorothy Fisher, graciously accepted her crown and royal robe Tuesday, May 24th as she was named the 2011 Rose Queen in Portland.
 Marquis Companies provides post acute rehab, long-term care and assisted living services to residents throughout its 26 facilities in Oregon, California, Montana, Idaho and Nevada.

 The goal of the 17th annual Marquis’ Rose Queen Tea event is to celebrate the lives of senior ladies who currently make their home in a Marquis facility.
 Twenty-eight remarkable senior ladies from various Marquis facilities were recognized for their wit, wisdom and lives well lived.